Armour/K-SkyBand-Query-in-PostgreSQL/README.md

 3. You will see two "CREATE FUNCTION" if everything works

-### 4. Performing skyband query with warehouse algorithem
+### 4. Performing skyband query with warehouse algorithm
-if we have such a table:
+If we have such a table:
 ~~~sql
 postgres=> select * from hotel;